Content navigation

 But according to Mindat and the Faden quartz-related papers I have read, it is mentioned that this kind of crystal will constantly break and heal during its formation process.
 Taking this artistic conception, it is also reasonable to translate it as stitched crystal.
 For the convenience of universal communication, I still use "stitched crystal" as the main name.

-Formation of stitch crystals
+Formation of Faden Quartz

-The various forms of stitched crystals
+The diverse forms of Faden quartz

 Slim stitched crystal